ozra/mmap-io/README.md

 - Write-mappings need the fd to be opened with "r+", or you'll get a permission error (13).
 - If you make a read-only mapping and then ignorantly set a value in the buffer, all hell previously unknown to a JS'er breaks loose (segmentation fault).
 It is possible to write some devilous code to intercept the SIGSEGV and throw an exception, but let's not do that!
 - `Offset`, and in some cases `length` needs to be a multiple of mmap-io.PAGESIZE (which commonly is 4096)

-# Tests
-```
-node ./test.js
-```

-# Todo, Not Todo and Stuff
-- More tests
 - Huge pages are only supported for anonymous / private mappings (well, in Linux), so I didn't throw in flags for that since I found no use.
 - As Ben Noordhuis previously has stated: Supplying hint for a fixed virtual memory adress is kinda moot point in JS, so not supported.
 - If you miss a feature - contribute!
 Or request it in an issue.
-I might add it.
-I intend to maintain this module since it will be part of a great deal of code I'm working on.
 - If documentation isn't clear, make an issue.

+# Contribution Guidelines
+- Please create a new branch like `fix-{ISSUE_NUMBER}-human-readable-descr-here` or `feature-this-and-that` for your work
+- PR using that branch
+- Have a look at surrounding code for style and follow that
+    - 4 spaces indent
+    - 12 spaces initial indent for function bodies in the C++ code

-# Contributions
+# Tests
-Please PR to 'develop' branch.
+```
+make && node ./test.js
+```